-The Rock Valley College Judicial Affairs Department has the right to impose disciplinary sanctions and/or corrective actions for a student found responsible of violating the RVC student code of conduct, college regulations, and/or college policies.
+The Rock Valley College Dean of Student's Office has the right to impose disciplinary sanctions and/or corrective actions for a student found responsible of violating the RVC student code of conduct, College regulations, and/or College policies.
 Students may also be subject to civil or criminal penalties as appropriate.